Ministry of Labour, Social, Family Affairs and Integration

 2. Students from other States

 As a general rule, international students from non-EU or non-EEA states may work 120 days or 240 half-days per calendar year only.
-This doesn’t require an approval from the Federal Employment Agency (“Agentur für Arbeit”).
-The level of your earnings plays no part in this as well.
+The amount of your salary does not matter.
 You and your employer must monitor whether you already reached the maximum of workdays you are entitled to or not.

 A voluntary internship counts as a job regardless of whether it is paid or unpaid.
 Therefore, each day spent on the internship is deducted from the maximum of 120 full days or 240 half days per calendar year which students from non-EU/non-EEA states are allowed to work.
 This does not apply to internships that are a mandatory component of your course of studies.